open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 ### OpenTelemetry Protocol data model

-The OpenTelemetry protocol data model is composed of Metric data streams.
+The OpenTelemetry protocol (OTLP) data model is composed of Metric data streams.
 These streams are in turn composed of metric data points.
-Metric data streams can be converted directly into Timeseries, and share the same identity characteristics for a Timeseries.
-A metric stream is identified by:
+Metric data streams can be converted directly into Timeseries.

+Metric streams are grouped into individual `Metric` objects, identified by:

-- The originating `Resource`
+- The originating `Resource` attributes
-- The metric's associated Meter details (`name`, `version`, and `schema_url`)
+- The instrumentation `Scope` (e.g., instrumentation library name, version)
-- The metric stream's `name`.
+- The metric stream's `name`

-- The attached `Attribute`s
+Aside from `name`, the `Metric` object is defined by the following
+properties:

-- The point kind (e.g. `Sum`, `Gauge`, `Histogram` `ExponentialHistogram`, `Summary`)
+- The data point type (e.g. `Sum`, `Gauge`, `Histogram` `ExponentialHistogram`, `Summary`)
+- The metric stream's `unit`
-- The metric stream's unit
+- The metric stream's `description`
-- Intrinsic properties of the point, including temporality and monotonicity
+- Intrinsic data point properties (e.g., `AggregationTemporality`, `Monotonic`)

-It is possible (and likely) that more than one metric stream is created per `Instrument` in the event model.

-Points with identical `name`, `Resource`, and Meter details but different point kind or different point kind intrinsic properties SHOULD be considered an "error state", due to semantic disagreement, whether or not they use distinct `Attribute` values.
+The data point type, `unit`, and intrinsic properties are considered identifying, whereas the `description` field is explicitly not identifying in nature.

+The `Metric` object contains individual streams, identified by the set of `Attributes`.
+Within the individual streams, points are identified by one or two timestamps, details vary by data point type.

+Within certain data point types (e.g., `Sum` and `Gauge`) there is variation permitted in the numeric point value; in this case, the associated variation (i.e., floating-point vs. integer) is not considered identifying.

+#### Producer expectations

+The presence of multiple `Metric` identities for a given `name` with the same `Resource` and `Scope` attributes is considered a conflict, a "semantic error" is said to occur.

+Multiple `Metric` objects SHOULD be avoided by producers, if possible, using one of several remedies:

+1. For identical definitions, the producer MUST aggregate the data into a single `Metric` object to avoid the conflict
+2. If the conflict involves a non-identifying property (i.e., `description`), the producer SHOULD choose a single value.
+3. For remaining types of conflict, if the OpenTelemetry Metrics SDK Views configuration supports an action to correct the conflict, the SDK SHOULD recommend a View configuration to mitigate the error.

+When no automatic remedy can be applied, producers SHOULD pass through conflicting data containing semantic errors to be handled by the consumer.

+#### Consumer recommendations

-Consumers of OpenTelemetry metrics data streams MAY reject data containing the multiple point kinds for identical `name`, `Resource`, and Meter details, even though the [Single-Writer](#single-writer) rule is only broken when distinct `Attribute` values are involved.
+Consumers MAY reject OpenTelemetry Metrics data containing semantic errors (i.e., more than one `Metric` identity for a given `name`, `Resource`, and `Scope`).

-__Note: The OpenTelemetry SDK specification is written to explicitly permit duplicate instrumentation registration, which means the potential to produce the error state.
-This is considered to be in the user's best interest.
-Although the SDK has permission to pass-through duplicate instrument registration conflicts, consumers of OpenTelemetry metrics are given equal permission to reject the data because of semantic disagreement.

-**Note: The same `Resource`, `name` and `Attribute`s but differing point kind coming out of an OpenTelemetry SDK is considered an "error state" that SHOULD be handled by an SDK.**
+OpenTelemetry does not specify any means for conveying such an outcome to the end user.

+#### Point kinds

 A metric stream can use one of these basic point kinds, all of which satisfy the requirements above, meaning they define a decomposable